-- 282. The EMP, its mitigation and monitoring programs, contained herewith will be included within the Bidding documents for project works for all Project components.
-The Bid documents state that the Contractor will be responsible for the implementation of the requirements of the EMP through his own SSEMP which will adopt all of the conditions of the EMP and add site specific elements that are not currently known, such as the Contractors borrow pit locations.
-This ensures that all potential bidders are aware of the environmental requirements of the Project and its associated environmental costs. - 283.
-The EMP and all its requirements will then be added to the Contractors Contract, thereby making implementation of the EMP a legal requirement according to the Contract.
-He will then prepare his SSEMP, which will be approved and monitored by the Engineer.
-Should the Engineer note any non-conformance with the SSEMP (and the EMP) the Contractor can be held liable for breach of the contractual obligations of the EMP.
-To ensure compliance with the SSEMP the Contractor should employ an Environmental Manager to monitor and report Project activities throughout the Project Construction phase. - 284.
-Update/revise the IEE based on site-specific conditions, applicable environmental standards, conditions of permits/clearances from the regulatory agencies, contractors working methodology, and/or if there are unanticipated impacts, change in scope, alignment, or location; - 285.
-The management of the Construction Contractor will provide periodic training and testing regarding the observance of the environmental protection and job safety rules by the personnel engaged in the project implementation activities. - 286.
-A strict control over the observance of the safety requirements and hygienic norms by the personnel will be introduced. - 287.
-Before starting the construction works, the contractor shall conduct the following surveys: noise and vibration soil contamination, air pollution and flora and fauna species to identify baseline situation and others (if needed); - 288.
-Prior to the commencement of the construction works, the Construction Contractor is obliged to prepare the following environmental plans: (i) Site-specific environmental plan. (ii) Noise and vibration management plan; (iii) Traffic management plan; (iv) Waste management plan; (iv) Health and safety management plan, (v) Emergency response plan; (vi) Camp site management plan.
-Inventory of trees shall conducted if required.
-Technical report of the stationary source of harmful substances emitted into atmospheric air shall be prepared if required. - 289.
-The Construction Contractor must undertake all mitigation measures in order to reduce the impact of noise emissions on the sensitive receptors. - 290.
+372. The EMP, its mitigation and monitoring programs, contained herewith will be included within the Bidding documents for project works for all Project components.
+The Bid documents state that the Construction Company (CC) will be responsible for the implementation of the requirements of the EMP through his own SSEMP which will adopt all of the conditions of the EMP and add site specific elements that are not currently known, such as the Contractors borrow pit locations.
+This ensures that all potential bidders are aware of the environmental requirements of the Project and its associated environmental costs.

+- 373. The EMP and all its requirements will then be added to the Construction Company (CC), thereby making implementation of the EMP a legal requirement according to the Contract.
+Construction Company (CC) will prepare SSEMP, which will be approved and monitored by the Engineer.
+Should the Engineer note any non-conformance with the SSEMP (and the EMP) the Construction Company (CC) can be held liable for breach of the contractual obligations of the EMP.
+To ensure compliance with the SSEMP the Construction Company (CC) should employ an Environmental Manager to monitor and report Project activities throughout the Project Construction phase. - 374.
+Update/revise the IEE based on site-specific conditions, applicable environmental standards, conditions of permits/clearances from the regulatory agencies, Construction Company (CC) working methodology, and/or if there are unanticipated impacts, change in scope, alignment, or location; - 375.
+The management of the Construction Company (CC) will provide periodic training and testing regarding the observance of the environmental protection and job safety rules by the personnel engaged in the project implementation activities. - 376.
+A strict control over the observance of the safety requirements and hygienic norms by the personnel will be introduced. - 377.
+Before starting the construction works, the Construction Company (CC) shall conduct the following surveys: noise and vibration, air pollution and flora and fauna species to identify baseline situation: - 378.
+Prior to the commencement of the construction works, the Construction Company (CC) is obliged to prepare the following environmental plans: (i) Site-specific environmental plan. (ii) Noise and vibration management plan; (iii) Traffic management plan; (iv) Waste management plan; (iv) Health and safety management plan, (v) Emergency response plan; (vi) Camp site management plan. - 379.
+The Construction Company (CC) must undertake all mitigation measures in order to reduce the impact of noise emissions on the sensitive receptors. - 380.
 In the project operation phase, periodical monitoring of noise level and air quality is necessary.
 If the noise and air pollution levels increase against the admissible standards, it will be necessary to develop and implement additional mitigation measures.